AmanBalouch/TextIn-chatting-application-with-UI-using-java-and-socket-programming/README.md

 │── README.md
 🚀 How to Run
 1. Run the Servers
-Inside the server folder, run:
+Inside the server folders, run:
-LoginServer.java
+Runner.java
-MessagingServer.java
+Runner.java
 Both must be running before starting clients.
 2. Run the Client (Front End)
 Inside the client folder, run:
-FrontEndMain.java
+Runner.java
 3. Connect Clients
 Ensure:
 Server is running on one PC